PhoenixGreen/Cypherpunk-Times/docs/pricing-structures.md

 * Publishing finished articles
 * Operating the cypherpunktimes Twitter account (announcing new articles etc.)

-Maximum payment for this work 2hrs per week
+Maximum payment for this work 10hrs per month

 Please note, the above payment structures are only applicable if cypherpunktimes.com has an active proposal, else this document is null in void.